 As a surrogate, you’ll be committing a huge amount of time and energy to your agency, your Intended Parents, your clinic, and your own health.
 There will be times when you have to put yourself ahead of others or shift your responsibilities.
 But if you have a strong support system, you’ll breeze through this.

 Being flexible and committed is crucial for a surrogate.
-Remember, you’re on this journey with many other people, and they all have a right to expect you to be there when they need you.
-You’ll have lots of appointments to attend at your clinic.
-In fact, appointments will become a big part of your life.
-Your agency application will be followed by the mandatory medical and psychological screenings (mentioned above), and you’ll also have many in-person or virtual meetings with your IPs, who will be eager to know how you’re progressing.
+Remember, you’re on this journey with many other people.
+You’ll have lots of appointments to attend at your clinic as well as mandatory medical and psychological screenings and in-person or virtual meetings with your IPs, who will be eager to know how you’re progressing.

-This schedule will have to take priority over almost everything else in your life, and there will be times when things don’t go to plan.
-There may be times when you miss out on special events or other moments with your own family and friends.
+This schedule will have to take priority, and there may be times when you miss out on special events or other moments with your own family and friends.
 An open mind and a flexible schedule can make all the difference.

 These medications will help control your menstrual cycle and get your uterus ready for the embryo transfer at exactly the right time.
 They are essential to ensure a healthy pregnancy, so you’ll have to be okay with taking whatever your fertility doctor has prescribed.